Simorhinella: History of discovery

-The holotype specimen of Simorhinella, NHMUK (formerly BM) 49422, was discovered by road engineer and geologist Thomas Bain some time in the late 19th century, and was acquired by the British Museum (later the Natural History Museum, London) in 1878.
-It was collected at the Weltevreden farm in the Prince Albert district of Western Cape Province in South Africa.
-The specimen remained undescribed until palaeontologist Robert Broom examined the British Museum's collection of carnivorous therapsids in 1915, wherein he named the specimen Simorhinella baini.
-Broom's description of the specimen was brief, but he correctly identified it as belonging to a young juvenile therocephalian.
+At an indeterminate point during the 19th century, the road engineer and geologist Thomas Charles John Bain discovered a partial fossil skull at the Weltevreden farm in the Prince Albert district of Western Cape Province, South Africa.
+This specimen was subsequently acquired in 1878 by the British Museum (later the Natural History Museum, London), where it has since been catalogued under the number NHMUK (formerly BM) 49422.
+The fossil remained undescribed until a 1915 study, in which the palaeontologist Robert Broom examined the museum's collection of carnivorous therapsids.
+He then regarded it as representing a new genus and species of therocephalian, which he named Simorhinella baini.
+Although Broom's description of this taxon was brief, he correctly identified the skull as belonging to a young juvenile individual.
+The generic name Simorhinella is derived from the Ancient Greek σιμός (simós, "flattened nose") and ῥίς (rhís, "snout"), combined with the Latin diminutive suffix -ella, together meaning "little flattened snout", in a clear reference to its cranial morphology.
+The specific name baini honours Bain for his contribution to the discovery of several fossil specimens described by Broom in his publication.

 NHMUK 49422 comprises the front half of a skull and lower jaws up to and including the eye sockets.
 The specimen is weathered and its surfaces are cracked, such that Broom struggled to distinguish the sutures of individual bones.
 Nonetheless, Broom highlighted the unusual breadth and shortness of the snout, being broader across the eyes than it is long.
 Broom allied Simorhinella with other small therocephalians such as Ictidognathus and Scaloposaurus, which at the time were classified under the now defunct grouping Scaloposauridae (sometimes known as Scaloposauria)—an artificial collection of small therocephalians often named from juvenile specimens, like Simorhinella.